secretstartups/handbook/sales/commercial/renewals-faq/index.html.md

 A: Reach out to Deal Desk for guidance as early as possible.
 If all the relevant Subscriptions are co-termed (have the same end dates) and the consolidation is occurring at the time of Renewal then build the quote with all the consolidating products on the Renewal Opportunity that is associated to the namespace that will remain active.
 Once the Order Form is signed, [Submit the Opportunity for Booking](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#submit-an-opportunity-for-booking).
 For the remaining Renewal Opportunities reach out to Deal Desk via chatter and request they be Closed Lost with Closed Lost Reason = Merged into another opportunity.
 In the instance where a customer is requesting to consolidate Subscriptions which requires one or more Subscriptions to be early-renewed then consolidate the Subscriptions via [Contract Reset](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#contract-reset).

-Q: My customer has gone over their licenses count for the first time.
+Q: My customer has exceed over their licenses count for the first time.
 What action should I take?

-A:

-Q: My customer has gone over their license count by a large amount.
-What action should I take?

-A:
+A: If the customer has exceed their license count (this info can be viewed under Draft *Utilization* on the Account), you can either sell them Add On licenses, or they can charged for licenses retroactively, and pro rated, via a QSR.

 ### Other helpful resources